solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Task 3: Add EXPLAIN option GENERIC_PLAN to display the generic plan for a parameterized query

-Previously, attempting to get an execution plan for a parameterized query was fairly complicated.
+Previously, attempting to get an execution plan for a parameterized query was complicated.
 For example, using a prepared statement will have several executions which may required you to execute all the sub-executions separately and then put the results together.
 Using the new PG16 feature will eliminate those extra steps when attempting to find performance issues with parameterized queries.